genesiscommunitysuccess/docs/docs/Operations/commands.md

 <process name> and an optional argument "--dump", to ensure console output is shown on screen (useful for debugging).

-Syntax:
+Syntax

     startProcess processName \[--hostname <\[host names\]>\] \[--dump\]

-processName           name of the process that you want to start
+**processName**          name of the process that you want to start

-\--hostname HOSTNAME \[HOSTNAME ...\], -s HOSTNAME \[HOSTNAME ...\]	where the application is running on more than one node, this identifies the node where you want to start the process (so you can start a process on a different node.
+**--hostname HOSTNAME \[HOSTNAME ...\], -s HOSTNAME \[HOSTNAME ...\]**	where the application is running on more than one node, this identifies the node where you want to start the process (so you can start a process on a different node).
 Specify the Host Name.

-\--cluster, -c         starts the process on every node in the cluster
+**--cluster, -c**         starts the process on every node in the cluster

-\-- dump	displays progress of starting the process, which is usful for debugging
+**-- dump**	displays progress of starting the process, which is usful for debugging

 The script looks in the processes.xml (see startServer below) to find out how to start the process.